casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 - ``chain-name`` - Name of the chain, to avoid the deploy from being accidentally or maliciously included in a different chain
   - The *chain-name* for testnet is **casper-test**
   - The *chain-name* for mainnet is **casper**
-- ``payment-amount`` - If provided, uses the standard-payment system contract rather than custom payment Wasm.
-Token transfers of CSPR cost exactly 10000 gas
-- ``target-account`` - <HEX STRING> Hex-encoded public key of the account from which the main purse will be used as the target.
+- ``target-account`` - <HEX STRING> Hex-encoded public key of the account from which the main purse will be used as the target

 ::